Workers Compensation EMR

 How Long Do Claims Affect Experience Rating

 It is important to immediately report claims as it stays in the experience mod rating formula for 3 years.
-Immediate reporting of accidents will speed up the filing and closing of claims.
-The sooner the claims close, the sooner they will disappear from the EMR books.
-A company without claims for 3 years will have noticeable reductions in workers’ comp premiums.
+In the same way, immediate reporting of accidents will speed up the filing and closing of claims.
+Also, the sooner the claims close, the sooner they will disappear from the EMR books.
+In addition, a company without claims for 3 years will have noticeable reductions in workers’ comp premiums.

 How You Can Improve Your EMR

 Mod rate is all about a company’s future risk of work-related accidents.
-Maintaining a safe and healthy work environment will lower the frequency of claims losses.
-Making infrequent small claims will improve any company’s EMR.
-To prevent claims losses, businesses must develop programs focusing on these important points.
+Furthermore, maintaining a safe and healthy work environment will lower the frequency of claims losses.
+Moreover, making infrequent small claims will improve any company’s workers’ compensation EMR.
+In fact, to prevent claims losses, businesses must develop programs focusing on these important points.

 - Proactive Workplace Safety Program